iredmail/docs/en_US/cloud/0-cloud-ad.preparations.md

 ![](./images/ad/admin_account_3.png)

+### Grant privileges

+Account `vmailadmin` has been created, we need to grant it more privileges than `vmail` user.

-- Now account `vmailadmin` has created, we will set read-only permission for `vmail`,  right click your AD domian here is `iredmail.org`, and select `Delegate Control...`.
+In the Active Directory Users and Computers window, right click your AD domian and select `Delegate Control...`.
+In this example, it's domain `iredmail.org`,

 ![](./images/ad/create_ad_account_4.png)